technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 01/Lab01.md

 1. To start with you will be creating session titles and descriptions based on the trends.
 Use the following prompt and click **Submit**.

-    +++Based on these trends, suggest 5 session titles and short, energizing descriptions for a 1-day innovation summit+++
+    ++Based on these trends, suggest 5 session titles and short, energizing descriptions for a 1-day innovation summit++

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image6.png)